mdavidson9/docs.balsamiq.com/content/cloud/sharing.md

 ---

-## Share an Interactive PDF Document
+## Sharing an Interactive PDF Document

 PDFs generated in Balsamiq Cloud are completely interactive.
 That means that they not only display your project as you have designed it, they will also respect [any links](../linking) you have added to the project as well.
 This is one of the best ways to share your project with collaborators and clients who don't need to make changes.